Overcoming Healthcare Interoperability Challenges with Innovative Solutions

 As per the National Coordinator for Health information technology statement use of electronic health records has increased in the United States.
 Many practices nowadays have continuous access to medical records and patient information from outside providers.
 But less than half of the practices integrate their patient data with EHR systems.

-Types of interoperability in Healthcare?
+Types of Interoperability in Healthcare

 i.
 Foundational interoperability